| Writing

 that it was also subjected to other parasitic organisms and must now

 undergo veterinary testing for same."
+"I was sold

 a [name of manufacturer and actual item] [light; hot rock; litter; vitamin